 Wisconsin Statutes, Section 62.23 by reference from Section 60.62 provides that it is a function of the Town Plan Commission to make and certify to the Town Board, a plan for the physical development of the town.
 The plan's general purpose is in guiding and accomplishing a coordinated, adjusted, and harmonious development...which will, in accordance with existing and future needs, best promote public health, safety, morals, order, convenience, prosperity, or the general welfare, as well as efficiency and economy in the process of development.
 Wisconsin Statutes, Section 66.1001, further defines a comprehensive plan and a local unit of government's responsibilities.
-This legislation requires that a community that enacts or amends a zoning ordinance and/or a subdivision ordinance adopt a comprehensive plan and that plan be updated no less once every 10 years.
+This legislation requires that a community that engages in land use regulations develop and adopt a comprehensive plan.
 The plan must contain nine elements as specified in the statutes.
-It also requires that ordinances be consistent with the comprehensive plan.
+It also requires that all land use decisions be consistent with the comprehensive plan.

 The plan document is divided into two separate reports, the Inventory and Trends Report and the Recommendations Report.
 The Inventory and Trends Report contains the necessary background information and maps about the Town of Fox Lake and points out important trends.
-The Recommendations Report contains the policies, goals, and objectives of the Town and the recommendations for future action.
+The Recommendations Report contains the policies, goals, and objectives of the town and the recommendations for future action.